Enemas: Is this the recovery tool you’re not using yet?

 It’s possible that some of the following symptoms may be related to a slow-moving colon and digestive system:

 - Stomach pains

-When used regularly, cleansing’s won’t be as severe.
+When used regularly, cleansings may not be as severe.
 Let’s say you wake up one morning, and you’re feeling exhausted.
-Suppose you got your enema bucket and took about half an hour to do an enema.
-Then you jump in the shower and get dressed, and you may feel fantastic by the time you’re out the door.
+Suppose you get your enema bucket and take about half an hour to do an enema.
+Then you jump in the shower and get dressed.
+In this scenario, many people within our Body Ecology community report feeling fantastic by the time they’re out the door.